 Dentists who have graduated outside the UK

 The rules governing dental practice in the UK are complex.
 You should contact the General Dental Council (GDC) to gain information about the latest registration requirements.
-Full details are on their website at http://www.gdc-uk.org.
+We would also advise you read the latest government information on working in the UK.

 If you have qualified outside the EEA you will probably have to pass the Overseas Registration Examination (ORE) before you can register with the GDC.

-- Have completed Dental Foundation Training/Vocational Training or;
+- have completed Dental Foundation Training/Vocational Training or;

 - can demonstrate experience equivalent to Dental Foundation Training or;